 Eggnog cakes are a very German affair.
 One of those desserts that your grandma would make when she meets her girlfriends for coffee and cake in the afternoon.
 Which also means that there are about as many eggnog cake recipes out there as there are German grandmothers.
 While I am not a grandma and hopefully won’t be for at least two decades, I wanted to share my eggnog cake recipe.
-I actually came up with it, after I created my recipe for a low-calorie eggnog to be able to enjoy Christmas time regrets free.
-So the cake recipe uses my own eggnog, but it works just as well with a store-bought version.
+I actually came up with it, after I created my recipe for a low-calorie eggnog to be able to enjoy Christmas time in a healthy way.
+The cake recipe uses my own eggnog, but it works just as well with a store-bought version.
 Moreover, while we mostly associate eggnog with winter, this is actually a tasty cake for any time of the year.

 Check out my take on this tasty treat, which is a healthy eggnog recipe with less calories, but no compromise on taste.
 It gives you the option to do it with or without alcohol.